 Review the import options and change the needed ones.
 Click Next.

 Table and Field Mappings

-In the Field Mappings column, you can also check the source-to-target field mappings for Sheet1$ -> orders table pair.
+In the Field Mappings column, you can click '...' button and check the source-to-target field mappings for Sheet1$ -> orders table pair.
 Tou will be able to rename columns, change their types, remove extra columns, specify primary key etc.

 Click Import.
-If there are no error, you'll see the following notification:
+If there are no errors, you'll see the following notification:

 Next topic: Importing Data from dBase (DBF) Files

 - Exporting Calculated Fields